 After sending a message to Salle, you will be able to order a new background check for $7.99.
 As part of your tutor selection process, we encourage you to run updated background checks.
 Please also review the safety tips for hiring tutors.

 I taught English as a foreign language in Japan for five years.
-I have taught English as a second language to adults in Santa Clara County for twenty-five years.
+I have taught English as a second language to adults in Santa Clara County over twenty-five years.
 As far as English for speakers of other languages, I know how to deal with communication barriers that someone may be having due to limited vocabulary, difficult pronunciation or a low confidence level.
 I also taught Japanese as a foreign language for three years, Drama for two years and English for one year for the Campbell Union High School District.
 I have tutored elementary school, middle school and high school students in reading (for fluency and comprehension), math, history, Spanish and Japanese.
 All of this experience enables me to work with students of all ages in a multitude of subjects.
 My goal is always to help each individual I work with to reach his or her highest potential.

 Over the past seventeen years my position at a refugee resettlement non-profit agency has included helping immigrants to redefine themselves in terms of career.
 Credentials that are from their home countries often are not accepted here.
 I have been writing resumes that exploit the cross-over skills they posses in order to be able to help them decide on a new direction.
 My counseling skills in this area, particularly for those for whom English is not their first language, are highly honed.